OriOri-CCP7/oriori/README.md

 ### Contribution (WIP)
 You can contribut by
-1. help us / provide feedback / suggestion by reading the [CONTRUBUTING.md](CONTRUBUTING.md)
+1. help us / provide feedback / suggestion / issue / discuss it and by reading the [CONTRIBUTING.md](./CONTRIBUTING.md)

 # Index
 * Go to section